Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | Headache | 5% | Rare | Mild |

 The tolerability differences largely reflect the delivery methods rather than inherent peptide toxicity.
-GHK-Cu's injectable route provides higher bioavailability but increases the risk of systemic effects, while Matrixyl's topical application limits side effects to local skin reactions but may require higher concentrations for equivalent efficacy.
+GHK-Cu's injectable route provides higher bioavailability but increases the risk of systemic effects, while Matrixyl's topical application limits side effects to local skin reactions but may require higher concentrations for similar clinical goals.

 GHK-Cu pricing varies significantly based on source and formulation, with compounded injectable preparations typically costing $150-300 per month for therapeutic dosing.
 Brand-name cosmetic products containing GHK-Cu range from $80-250 per month, but these topical formulations provide significantly lower bioavailability compared to injectable forms.
 The cost per milligram of active peptide is generally 3-4 times higher in cosmetic preparations due to formulation challenges and marketing overhead.